Scyllarus pygmaeus: Distribution and ecology

-S. pygmaeus has a wide distribution in the Mediterranean Sea and islands in the eastern Atlantic Ocean, including Madeira, the Canary Islands, and the Cape Verde Islands.
+Scyllarus pygmaeus has a wide distribution in the Mediterranean Sea and islands in the eastern Atlantic Ocean, including Madeira, the Canary Islands, and the Cape Verde Islands.
 It has not been observed off the coast of North Africa further east than Morocco.
 It lives at depths of 5–100 m, where it is nocturnal and at its shallower ranges lives in Posidonia meadows.
 Females carry eggs in June and August.

 Taxonomic history

-S. pygmaeus was first described in 1888 by Charles Spence Bate as part of the results of the Challenger expedition.
+Scyllarus pygmaeus was first described in 1888 by Charles Spence Bate as part of the results of the Challenger expedition.
 He based his description of "Arctus pygmaeus" on material from "off Gomera" in the Canary Islands.
 In the same publication, he also described "Arctus immaturus" from the Cape Verde archipelago, which Eugène Louis Bouvier realised in 1915 was simply the "nisto" (juvenile) stage of S. pygmaeus.
 Applying the principle of first reviser, Bouvier established that S. pygmaeus would be the valid name, over S. immaturus.
 Although S. pygmaeus is not rare in the Mediterranean Sea, its presence there was overlooked for decades, due to the confusion between it and the more conspicuous S. arctus, whose immature form S. pygmaeus was often assumed to be.
 In 1960, Jacques Forest and Lipke Holthuis demonstrated for the first time that S. pygmaeus does indeed occur in the Mediterranean Sea, from museum specimens at the Stazione Zoologica in Naples.

 The juvenile "nisto" form of S. pygmaeus was named earlier than the adult form; Sarado described it in 1885 under the name Nisto laevis in his 1885 work Étude sur les crustacés de Nice ("Study of the crustaceans of Nice").

 The English vernacular name preferred by the Food and Agriculture Organization is pygmy locust lobster, alongside the French cigale naine and the Spanish cigarra enana.